pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

 Add a variable called `soil_xpos` inside the for loop.
-Calculate each clone's x-position using a different value in the `Stage.flower_patch_locations` list and set it to the value of `soil_xpos` with this formula:
+Calculate each clone's x-position using a different value in the `Stage.flower_patch_locations` list and set the value of `soil_xpos` with this formula:

-48 * _a number in `Stage.flower_patch_locations`_
+`flower_patch_location * 48`

 The result should be that the first clone will receive the x-position `-96`, the second clone will receive `-48`, the third one `0`, and so on.

 {{< learner-task-help >}}

-To get a different elements from a list you need to use an index.
+To get a different elements from a list you need to use the loop variable.
-You can find out how to use an index in the Python/Scratch help section.
+You can find out how to use loop variables in the Python/Scratch help section.

 {{< learner-task-help >}}